-Though the runway is short, it can support commercial airline traffic – just.
+Though the runway is short, it can support commercial airline traffic.
 The fun doesn’t stop there because the runway is uphill, not flat, making it difficult for pilots to judge the landing angles correctly.
-Oh goody.
+Oh, goody.

 Another thing is that this airport doesn’t have any instrumentation assistance.
 That means pilots have to land the airplane by sight alone.

 Additionally, when it comes to a landing, you’ve got three options.
-Simply take out the ski area that is located right next to the airport, crash into the mountainside, or land perfectly on your first try.
+Simply take out the ski area right next to the airport, crash into the mountainside, or land perfectly on your first try.
 That’s right; there’s no go-around procedure at this airport either!

 5. Gisborne Airport, New Zealand

 Do you think having a road intersecting the runway where airplanes land is nerve-wracking?
-If yes, you’re not going to want to try this New Zealand airport where a commonly used railway crosses the runway.
+If yes, you won’t want to try this New Zealand airport where a commonly used railway crosses the runway.

 That’s right; your airplane will compete with a train for landing space.
 Don’t let the beautiful turquoise waters on the approach fool you – your plane is still going down for a landing if there’s a train in the way.

 If you happen to be taking off from this airport, it isn’t uncommon for a train to get in the way of your plane while it is approaching take-off speed.
-Moreover, in case your aircraft hits the brake suddenly, no need to worry.
+Moreover, if your aircraft suddenly hits the brake, no need to worry.
 It will probably stop on time – probably.
 Just make sure your tray tables are in their upright and locked positions.